Best Scuba Diving Masks – Reviews and Buying Advice (2023)

 - Mask is a little small when you have a large head.

 The Scubapro Spectra features Trufit which makes for a very comfortable fit.
-It’s an excellent mask for divers that regularly and want a high-quality item.
+It’s an excellent low-volume scuba mask for divers that regularly and want a high-quality item.
 It might be a little too small if you have a large head.
 The fit can become uncomfortable and you might be better off with other masks.

 #6 – Cressi F1 – Best for Beginners

 The Cressi F1 Frameless Mask is genuinely one of the best masks available.
 It’s very affordable yet offers good quality as you would expect from a mask built by Cressi.
-It’s a single lens design and the glass provides exceptional clarity underwater.
+It’s a single lens design and the tempered glass provides exceptional clarity underwater.